 This is a complex project, and the first removal of a dam in international waters.
 We continue to meet all regulatory conditions required to deliver the Milltown Decommissioning project in the most cost-effective, efficient and safest manner possible.

-Benefits of the Proposed Decommissioning
+Benefits of Decommissioning

-- Decommissioning the Milltown Generating Station and removing the dam will allow for the restoration of approximately 16 kilometers of the St. Croix River.
+- Decommissioning the Milltown Generating Station and removing the dam will allow for the restoration of approximately 16 kilometres of the St. Croix River.
 This will make about five million square metres of spawning habitat available to the various sea-run (diadromous) fish species.

 - Decommissioning the Milltown Generating Station and removing the dam will open the area on the St. Croix River for potential recreational and traditional uses.